scizzorz/rain/docs/index.md

     for n in range(20)
       print(n)

-An *iterator* is simply a no-argument function that simply returns the next value in a sequence.
+An *iterator* is a no-argument function that returns the next value in a sequence.

     let range = func(n)
       let i = 0